 When my children were little, I always found it helpful to read books to them when we were discussing difficult topics.

 *Amazon affiliate* I recommend finding children’s books about cancer that are as closely related to your health situation as possible.
-You can read reviews and “look inside the book” to see if the book seems to be a good fit for your family.
+You can read reviews and book sample to see if the book seems to be a good fit for your family.

 Try to give your children hope and reassurance.